Tsymlov/Pomodoro-Timer/Test Scenarios/TEST_DISPLAY.md

 3. **Skip patterns** - Using Skip to Break/Pomodoro
 4. **Day boundary** - Display should reset for new day
 5. **App restart** - Should reconstruct from today's statistics
+6. **Direct break selection** - Switching to break from Pomodoro shouldn't count the Pomodoro
+7. **Break type switching** - Changing from Short to Long Break mid-session
+8. **Pause/Resume** - Display should remain consistent during pause